Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 See what plans you qualify for in less than 2 minutes

-Your water heater is one of the most relied-upon appliances in your home — and one of the most expensive to replace when it fails.
-A home warranty can be a powerful financial safety net, but only if you understand exactly what's covered, what's excluded, and how to keep your claim from getting denied.
-In this guide, you'll learn everything you need to know about home warranty water heater coverage: what repairs and replacements are typically included, how tankless units are treated differently, which providers offer the best protection, and how to make sure your water heater qualifies when you need to file a claim.
+Your water heater is one of the most relied-upon appliances in your home, and one of the most expensive to replace when it fails.
+With 2026 replacement costs running $1,200 to $2,500 for a standard tank and $3,000 to $5,000+ for a tankless system, a home warranty can be a powerful financial safety net.
+But it only works if you understand exactly what's covered, what's excluded, and how to keep your claim from getting denied.
+In this guide, you'll learn everything you need to know about home warranty water heater coverage: what repairs and replacements are typically included, how tankless units are treated differently, which providers offer the strongest 2026 protection, and how to make sure your water heater qualifies when you need to file a claim.

 Key Pinch Points